 A broad set of issues arises when we discuss and classify location system implementations.
-These issues are generally independent of the technologies or techniques a system uses, as described in the "Location-Sensing Techniques" sidebar.
-Although certainly not all orthogonal, nor equally applicable to every system, the classification axes we present do form a reasonable approach to characterizing or evaluating location systems.
+These issues are generally independent of the technologies or techniques a system uses.
+Although certainly not all orthogonal, nor equally applicable to every system, the classification axes we present do form a reasonable taxonomy for characterizing or evaluating location systems.

-The Global Positioning System is perhaps the most widely publicized location-sensing system.
+The Global Positioning System is perhaps the most widely publicized locationsensing system.
 GPS provides an excellent lateration framework for determining geographic positions.
-The worldwide satellite constellation has reliable and ubiquitous coverage and, assuming a differential reference or use of the Wide Area Augmentation System, allows receivers to com-
+The worldwide satellite constellation has reliable and ubiquitous coverage and, assuming a differential reference or use of the Wide Area Augmentation System, allows receivers to compute their location to within 1 to 5 meters [12].
+Aircraft, hikers, search-and-rescue teams, and rental cars all currently use GPS.
+Given its celebrity, we use GPS as a running example to introduce our classifiers.